 Ken: I would agree with him, it is not more expensive.
 But more importantly: It raises the bar!
 The code quality is a lot better than when you develop just for yourself.
 You share it with the entire world, everyone can see your work.
 That is a tremendous incentive to increase the quality of both code and documentation.
 It is a lot easier to maintain a project that is both well written and well documented and has a clean API.

-BD: This is exactly what Larry Gritz told us about the open sourcing of OSL.
-He also mentioned that open sourcing is exposing the developers to an audience.
+BD: This is exactly what Larry Gritz told us about the Open Sourcing of OSL.
+He also mentioned that Open Sourcing is exposing the developers to an audience.
 Is it good or not-so-good to get a lot of e-mails etc.?

 Ken: Exactly!
 To be honest, we did not really know this when the started the project, it was sort of a surprise to us, and a very pleasant surprise.
 We have developers at Dreamworks who looked at the OpenVDB code and told us that it was the cleanest code they had seen at the studio.
-And that's exactly what we wanted to achive.
+And that's exactly what we wanted to achieve.

 BD: Are you getting a lof of praise or more criticism from the outside world?

 Ken: I think one of the problems with OpenVDB specifically is that it uses a lot of template metaprogramming.
 It is well documented but if you are not familiar with this kind of programming technique, it is a little hard to follow when looking at the source code.
-Given the fact that VDB itself, the data structure, is a little complicated we have few people that have contributed to the guts of the library.
+Given the fact that VDB itself, the data structure, is a little complicated, we have few people that have contributed to the guts of the library.
 And I think that is because it is a little intimidating.
 It is not easy to pick up and start messing with the data structure.
 Most contributions we got were tools building on top of the data structure which of course is also super useful.

-BD: Was it difficult to open source?
+BD: Was it difficult to Open Source?